CDCgov/trusted-intermediary/scripts/hurl/README.md

 `./epic.sh results`

-## Submission Scripts
+## High Level Scripts

-- `submit_message.sh`: sends a HL7 message to a locally running RS instance.
-It also grabs the snapshots of the file in azurite after converting to FHIR, after applying transformations in TI, and after converting back to HL7.
-It copies these files to the same folder where the submitted file is
+- `submit_message.sh`: sends a HL7 message to RS and tracks its status throughout the flow until final delivery.
+When running locally, it grabs the snapshots of the file in azurite after converting to FHIR, after applying transformations in TI, and after converting back to HL7; and it copies those files to the same folder where the submitted file is.
+If running in a deployed environment we currently don't have a way to download the files from Azure, but the script will print the relative path for the files in the blob storage container.
     ```
     Usage: ./submit_message.sh -f <message_file.hl7> [-e <environment>]